 Perhaps you are already using more than three and you need to narrow down your selection.
 Can you discover which channel has the best audience?
 Look at Google analytics and see which drives the least traffic to your website.
 Look at the number of members in groups relevant to your business or which communities are the most active, asking questions and responding to comments.
 Once you have done your research, you’ll be in a stronger position to decide which three networks to focus on.

-Less really is more, don’t spread yourself so thin that you haven’t got the time to nurture the relationships you build and the communities you engage with.
+Less really is more, don’t spread yourself so thin that you haven’t got the time to nurture the relationships you build or engage in the online communities.

 2. Quality, not Quantity